abhinavthapa1998/Girl-Mantra-Landing/README.md

 # girlmantra-section
 ### https://abhinavthapa1998.github.io/Girl-Mantra-Landing/
-### An assignment was given to recreate a section of the website using only `STATIC` HTML, CSS and JS.
+### An assignment was given to recreate a section of a website using only `STATIC` HTML, CSS and JS.
 <img src="./GIFs/Desktop.gif"/>
 <img src="./GIFs/Mobile.gif"/>